sdatspun2/deprecation-header/draft.md

 * `latest-version`: Points to a resource containing the latest (e.g., current) version. {{?RFC5829}}
 * `alternate`: Designates a substitute.
 [W3C.REC-html401-19991224]

-Following example provides link to the successor version of the v1 version of `customer` resource that is deprecated.
+The following example provides link to the successor version of the requested resource that is deprecated.

-    Deprecation: version="v1"
+    Deprecation: Fri, 11 Nov 2018 23:59:59 GMT
     Link: <https://api.example.com/v2/customers>; rel="successor-version"

-This example provides link to an alternate resource to the `customer` resource that is deprecated.
+This example provides link to an alternate resource to the requested resource that is deprecated.

-    Deprecation: version="2018-11-11"
+    Deprecation: Fri, 11 Nov 2018 23:59:59 GMT
     Link: <https://api.example.com/v1/clients>; rel="alternate"